OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-getaroom.md

 5) Go to [`localhost:8080`](http://localhost:8080) to test the app once the server is running.
 The first time you use the docker container, an alert message will suggest you accept the self-signed certificate of _openvidu-server_ when you first try to join a video-call.

+> This [FAQ](/troubleshooting#2-any-tips-to-make-easier-the-development-of-my-app-with-openvidu) will give you some tips to develop with OpenVidu

 <div class="row no-margin row-gallery">
 	<div class="col-md-6">